 GDP Growth Rate in Mexico averaged 0.55 percent from 1993 until 2023, reaching an all time high of 13.10 percent in the third quarter of 2020 and a record low of -17.80 percent in the second quarter of 2020.
 This page provides - Mexico GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Mexico GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-GDP Growth Rate in Mexico is expected to be -5.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Mexico to stand at 1.50 in 12 months time.
-In the long-term, the Mexico GDP Growth Rate is projected to trend around 1.10 percent in 2021 and 0.80 percent in 2022, according to our econometric models.
+GDP Growth Rate in Mexico is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mexico GDP Growth Rate is projected to trend around 1.00 percent in 2024, according to our econometric models.